sfidanza/lamp/README.md

 - heroes.dagobah-online.com
 - euro2008, worldcup2010, euro2012

-We will use Docker to run all this (you can follow the install guide inside [Install-Docker.md](Install-Docker.md)).
+We will use Docker to run all this.
 The base images used here support different options that can be found there for reference:

 - PHP: <https://hub.docker.com/_/php>
 - MySQL: <https://hub.docker.com/_/mysql>